Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 The back side shows the battery compartment and a 3 positions stand.
 Not sure why the stand is longer than the device itself.
 Design I guess...

 ![](/Pictures/Lapochée_rear_open.JPG)
+PDZ43 must be the Mitsubishi factory name of the LaPochée module.
+I guess it references to the user manual I do not own.

 ![](/Pictures/Lapochée_2xAAA_batteries.JPG)
-The device works with 2xAAA batteries which was a very fancy habit before the flooding of market with shitty lithium batteries.
+The device is supposed to work with 2xAAA batteries which was a very fancy norm before the flooding of market with shitty lithium batteries.
 Because yes, we were yet able to use AAA rechargeable batteries (and reuse them elsewhere) in these old times.
-PDZ43 must be the Mitsubishi factory name of the LaPochée module.

 ![](/Pictures/Lapochée_main_board_with_LCD_mounted.JPG)
+Front side of the PCB with the LCD mounted on brackets.
+A black rubber damper ensure a very tight fit within the shell in case of shock.

 ![](/Pictures/Lapochée_head_assembly_2.JPG)
 The device opens by removing four annoying 3-wings screw similar to any Nintendo products from that era.
 The rotating head itself has two similar screws.
 I guess this was a common trick in Japan to discourage user to sneak inside electronic products.